MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/cloud-scripting/cloud-scripting-programmers-guide.md

 Note that this is how the scene.map is packaged, which you can see in the .csproj file for reference.

 ## Working with Mesh Physics

-The packages you need for working with Mesh Physics are added to your project when you import the Mesh Toolkit.
-To learn more, see the document named [Importing the Mesh Toolkit](../build-your-basic-environment/import-the-mesh-toolkit.md#importing-the-mesh-toolkit).

 `Mesh Physics` will take care to synchronize motion of rigid bodies between clients.
 Mesh Cloud Scripting  `TransformNode.Position`, `TransformNode.Rotation`, `RigidBody.Velocity` and `RigidBody.AngularVelocity` won't be updated with latest simulation state.
 However, clients will apply changes if these are set in the Mesh Cloud Scripting Service.
 Note that changing single property will leave others unchanged.
 For example, if only position is set, velocity won't be changed and rigid body will continue motion with old velocity from new position.
 Given that Mesh Cloud Scripting Service is not updated with latest motion state for rigid bodies, recommendation is to set these only for new rigid bodies.